darchr/gem5art/docs/tutorial2.md

 pip install gem5art-artifact gem5art-run gem5art-tasks
 ```

-To install gem5art from a local source, first clone the gem5art repo in boot_tests and then do:
+To install gem5art from a local source, first clone the gem5art repo in npb_tests and then do:

 ```sh
 pip install -e artifact run tasks